18F/clamav-api-cg-app/README.md

 # ClamAV API CG App

+## Setup

+### Create apps

+`cf push`

+### Configure networking

+A network policy is required to route the TCP traffic from the rest app to the clamd server

+`cf add-network-policy clamav-rest --destination-app clamav-server --protocol tcp --port 3310`

 ## Why this project

 This project aims to create a deployable cloud.gov app that will expose a REST api for scanning files for malware with ClamAV.